 The meat of Twitter and Tear Gas comes from contrasting the modern protest movements of Occupy and Tahrir Square to more “classic” movements.
-In particular, Dr. Tufekci shows how the main demonstrations of the American Civil Rights Movement, such as the Montgommery Bus Boycott and the “March on Washington for Jobs and Freedom”, required tons of logistical overhead and an established hierarchy.
-To boycott the buses, car pools had to be organized.
-For the “March on Washington”, lunches needed to be provided, a sound system acquired and country-wide transportation scheduled.
-In contrast, to organize medical supplies for Tahrir Square required three people working remotely, a shared spreadsheet on Google Drive and Twitter.
+In particular, Dr. Tufekci shows how the American Civil Rights Movement demonstrations required tons of logistical overhead and an established hierarchy.
+During the Montgommery Bus Boycott, car pools had to be organized.
+For the “March on Washington for Jobs and Freedom”, lunches needed to be provided, a sound system acquired and country-wide transportation scheduled.
+Modern protests reach the same scale without formal hierarchies.
+To organize medical supplies for Tahrir Square required three people working remotely, a shared spreadsheet on Google Drive and Twitter.

-Besides logistical efficiency, the “horizontal” organisation As opposed to tradiational hierarchical organisation of modern protest movements comes with other advantages, such as:
+Besides logistical efficiency, the “horizontal” organisation As opposed to traditional hierarchical organisation of modern protest movements comes with other advantages, such as:

-However, this “horizontal” organisation also prevents a movement from adapting once they’ve scaled up.
+However, this “horizontal” organisation also prevents a movement from focusing their mission once they’ve scaled up.
 Both Tahrir Square and Occupy failed to convert their mass gatherings into political will.
-That being said, this tendency of “horizontal” organisations is not destiny, as shown by The Tea Party and Black Lives Matter.
-The Tea Party affected local politics due to their intimate understanding of legislation procedure.
+That being said, this inneffectual tendency of “horizontal” organisations is not destiny, as shown by the effectiveness of The Tea Party and Black Lives Matter.
+Using their intimate understanding of legislation procedure, The Tea Party easily adapted their scale to influence local politics across America.
 Black Lives Matter, with their singular goal, have shifted the discourse around the justice system.
 Specifically, “tough on crime” is no longer a political no-brainer and police violence receives greater scrutiny.